MDeLuise/plant-it/online-resources/documentation/docs/features.md

 ### View all events
 ![](assets/events.png){ align=left; loading=lazy; style="height:600px;"}

-To access all saved events, select the "calendar" icon in the button bar.
+To access all saved events, select the "calendar" icon in the button bar, then click on the "Events" section.
 Here, you'll find a chronological list of all events, and you can further filter them by plants and/or type for convenient organization.

 ### Edit or remove existing event
 ![](assets/edit-event.png){ align=left; loading=lazy; style="height:600px;"}